mathnet/mathnet-numerics/docs/content/Generate.md

 Instead of uniform we can also sample from other distributions.

-* `Gaussian` - sample an array or sequence form a normal or standard distribution
+* `Normal` - sample an array or sequence form a normal distribution
-* `Stable` - sample from a Levy alpha-stable distribution.
+* `Standard` - sample an array or sequence form a standard distribution

 In addition, the `Random` functions accept a custom distribution instance to sample from.
 See the section about random numbers and probability distributions for details.